-"The thing is now everything in Yemen from Embassies, everything is shut down," Wes explains.
+WASSIM NOMAN: "The thing is now everything in Yemen from like, embassies, everything is shut down."

 In order to file the right paperwork for his mom, Wes’ dad would have to leave Yemen.

-"He can’t do anything inside Yemen, he has to stay there for my mom and my sisters.
-It’s really dangerous so he can’t just leave and keep on going."
+WASSIM NOMAN: "He can’t do anything inside Yemen, he has to stay there for my mom and my sisters.
+You know it’s really dangerous so he can’t just leave and keep on going."